Test Driven Development with AI: Proven Workflow That Saved 2.5 Days

 Developer writes specification

-Claude generates comprehensive test suite based on spec
+Claude generates test suite based on spec

 Developer reviews and refines tests